Prague in December

 Handling the Weather and What to Wear

 I know, it’s not the same-old “Christmas” pic.
 Prague in December can often be clear and sunny as I caught it down by the riverside in December 2016.
 November to March sees roughly the same amount of precipitation and it’s dependent only on the temperature if it falls as rain or snow.
 There’s always a chance of a white Christmas in Prague but the main weather factor will be wind-chill.
 Average temperature will be 4 degrees c but windchill can easily make it feel like minus 5 so it is the time for a proper winter jacket or Ski jacket, thick soled boots and thermal socks will help you stop freezing from the ground up.
 Freezing slippery cobbles can be a problem if they are not flat so take small steps to avoid falling.
 If you feel the cold then seriously consider thermal leggings.

 Eating and Drinking

-You’ll appreciate the heavy but warming Czech food options at lunch and if you want to try the classic stuff then take a look at my top six Czech food picks.
+You’ll appreciate the heavy but warming Czech food options at lunch and if you want to try the classic stuff then take a look at my Top Czech Food Picks.
 The difference with Prague in December is the Christmas Markets.
-Check the Prague Markets and Hot Street Food post for what to expect and tips.
+Check the Eight Things to Know About Prague Christmas Markets post for what to expect and tips.
 Take a look at the Pay by Weight post to understand how that works here.
-There’s my Six Hot Alcoholic Drinks post to keep you warm and there’s also my Why we don’t eat Zebra post.
+There’s my Six Hot Alcoholic Drinks post to keep you warm and there’s also my We don’t eat Zebra post.

 December 24th-25th State Holiday for Christmas.
 NOTE: the main holiday is the 24th.